WAVI-ice-sheet-model/WAVIhpc/docs/advanced_functionality.md

 diff --brief --recursive cases/template_bas/ cases/anewcase/
 ```

-This will show you files you have updated, you can partially rsync the files to only transfer updates.
+This will show you files you have updated, you can partially rsync these files to only transfer updates.

-For example, if we had changed `code/myfunction.jl` in `template_bas/`, and wanted to move this
+For example, if we had changed `template_bas/code/myfunction.jl`, and wanted to move this
 change to `anewcase/code/myfunction.jl`:

 ```bash